Healthcare Trends for 2020?

 Undoubtedly, bioprinting is an unbelievable yet useful technology that emerged as a miracle in biosciences.
 Initially, it was considered a groundbreaking technology to regenerate skin cells, especially for burn victims, and has given more exciting possibilities to get better outcomes.

 Surprisingly, scientists can create synthetic ovaries, blood vessels, and pancreas with high accuracy.
-These synthetic artificial organs are capable of growing inside the patient’s bodies and can replace original damaged organs with compatibility.
+These synthetic artificial organs can grow inside the patient’s bodies and replace original damaged organs with compatibility.

 9. Wearable monitors

-In conjunction with the rise of chronic illnesses, including heart problems and diabetes, these advanced wearable technologies are more focused on combatting them by supporting patients to track and improve their quality of life.
+In conjunction with the rise of chronic illnesses, including heart problems and diabetes, these advanced wearable technologies focus on combatting them by supporting patients to track and improve their quality of life.

 The need can be estimated with the example of a groundbreaking Apple Series 4 that made headlines in 2018.
 The watch was designed with an integrated ECG monitor and a heart rhythm detector.
 It was capable of detecting some of the potentially dangerous heart diseases earlier than usual diagnostic tests.
 Also, customers were raving the lifesaving technology within few days of its launch.
 The device is estimated to cross the sales forecast of $32B by the end of 2024.